porcinus/mk_arcade_joystick_rpi/README.md

 ### DO NOT MERGE THIS BRANCH ###

 Very experimental version:
-- Implement of ADS1015 support.
+- [Work] Implement of ADS1015 support
-- Implement of dead zone for Evdev.
+- [Work] Implement of dead zone for Evdev.
-- Creation of 'mk_joystick_config' program to allow end user to generation its own settings
+- [InDEV] Creation of 'mk_joystick_config' program to allow end user to generation its own configuration file for the driver.

 ### mk_joystick_config
 This software can be use by End User to create a new configuration file for the driver itself, it take in account Analog and GPIO input.